ElijahBelov/data-grabber/README.md

 1. Looks in /`In` folder for any `key.html` and for each
 2. Moves file into /`Pending` folder
-3. Parces HTML extracting info
+3. parses HTML extracting info
 4. Upon success moves file from /`Pending` into /`Processed` folder
 5. On error moves file from /`Pending` into /`Failed` folder
 6. Save extracted info in /`Out`/`data.csv`